Palazzo Mastelli del Cammello: Architecture

 The palazzo facade has three levels and is covered with gray stucco.
 The ground floor has a water portal flanked by lancet and arched windows.
 At the bottom right, there is a small fountain made in Arabian style, that, until a few years ago, was used to drink water while staying on the boat or gondola.
 The first noble floor has a trifora flanked by pairs of side windows.
-On its right side, the level is decorated with a bas-relef representing a turbaned man pulling a laden camel.
+On its right side, the level is decorated with a bas-relief representing a turbaned man pulling a laden camel.
 It is this sculpture that gives its name del cammello to the palace.
 The level also has two paterae, one of them depicting a peacock.
 The left side window has a bit of Roman altar serving as a thick corner column.
 The second noble floor has a Gothic hexafora supported by a balcony on corbels and flanked by single-light side openings, also with balconies.
 The left balcony goes around the corner of the building.
 Quatrefoils, two of them irregular, decorate the top part of the hexafora.

 The cornice is supported by small dentils decorated with animal heads.
 In the middle part of the roof there is a large dormer window.
 The windows, door frames, balconies, corbels, balusters, cornice, quatrefoils, and the relief of the camel are made of Istrian stone.